Hurve-en/CITA-CBA/coffee-business-analysis/README.md

 - Cash flow analysis

 **How to Use:**
-- Generate financial reports
-- Track business profitability
-- Monitor expenses
-- Make budget decisions
+Generate financial reports, track business profitability, monitor expenses, and make budget decisions.

 ---